Lachlan McLean (footballer): College

-McLean began his collegiate career in 2016, coming to the United States to pursue a professional career after failing to secure a spot with an A-League team.
-He attended Southern Illinois University Edwardsville, and played for four years with the men's soccer program, earning Missouri Valley Conference All-Freshman team honors in his first season and Academic All-Mid-American Conference honors in his senior year.
+McLean began his collegiate career in 2016, moving to the United States to pursue a professional career after failing to secure a spot with an A-League team.
+He attended Southern Illinois University Edwardsville, and played for four years with the men's soccer program, earning Missouri Valley Conference All-Freshman team honours in his first season and Academic All-Mid-American Conference honours in his senior year.

 Greenville Triumph

-In February 2020, McLean was signed by the Greenville Triumph of USL League One, joining alongside defenders Cesar Murillo and Trevor Swartz.
+In February 2020 McLean was signed by the Greenville Triumph of USL League One, alongside defenders Cesar Murillo and Trevor Swartz.
 He made his debut for the club on 18 July 2020, coming on as an 83rd-minute substitute for Noah Pilato in a 2–0 victory over Fort Lauderdale CF.

 Northern Colorado Hailstorm

-On 17 December 2021, it was announced that McLean would join USL League One side Northern Colorado Hailstorm ahead of their inaugural season.
+On 17 December 2021 it was announced that McLean would join USL League One side Northern Colorado Hailstorm ahead of their inaugural season.
 Following the 2022 season, Northern Colorado declined his contract option.
 On 14 January 2023, McLean announced his retirement from professional soccer.